stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/viewport.md

 ## Duplicating entities

-You can easily create a duplicate of an entity in the viewport by moving it using the **translation gizmo** while holding down **Ctrl**.
+You can easily create a duplicate of an entity in the Viewport by moving it using the **translation gizmo** while holding down **Ctrl**.

 ![](media/duplicating-entities.webp)